gh0stzk/dotfiles/README.md

 Emilia is a dark theme that mostly uses the **TokyoNight color scheme**.
 The gtk theme is "Dracula" but I modified some things like the background in the applications to be TokyoNight and some images inside assets were modified.

 ### Jan
-Jan is inspired mostly that my favorite color is purple and magenta and I love **Cyber Punk colors schemes++.
+Jan is inspired mostly that my favorite color is purple and magenta and I love **Cyber Punk colors schemes**.
 The gtk theme is the same Dracula that also matches this theme.

 ### Aline
 Aline's Rice was totally inspired by this [theme by TheMonkeyLlama](https://www.reddit.com/r/unixporn/comments/vkcasz/i3gaps_i_prefer_light_mode/) I saw on UnixPorn.
 The color palette used is Catppucin.
 And well I needed a light rice so here it is.